 William E. Kraham, Vermont Criminal Defense Attorney

 As you know, the United States constitution guarantees everybody a fair trial, and assumes all accused persons innocent until proven guilty.
 If you are facing criminal charges, then you need an experienced Vermont criminal defense lawyer like Will.
-Will is a former Vermont States Attorney, member of the Vermont Association Of Criminal Defense Lawyers, and has been practicing law in Brattleboro, Vermont for over 30 years.
+Will is a former Vermont Deputy States Attorney, a public defender, a CJA Panel member, a member of the National Association of Criminal Defense Lawyers, and has been practicing law in Brattleboro, Vermont for over 40 years.
 Whether defending a client against a DWI or DUI charge, felony drug crime, sexual assult, or fighting for a defendant's freedom in homicide allegations, Will has the experience you need and can trust.

 William E. Kraham is a trusted and experienced leader in Vermont family law, including child custody, child support, and visitation, or parenting time.
 For his dedicated service Will has received numerous awards for service to the Windham Family Court.
 When you’re in a time of need, turn to Will for help, where he will focus on delivering the best results for his clients.
 The Vermont Family Court publishes several pamphlets that contain useful information about many aspects of divorce in Vermont.